-Tuition for this unique mentor experience is $2500 per student.
-Travel to campus for the culminating experience (if applicable) is not included.
-Traveling to campus the culminating experience is not a requirement of participation in the program.
-Tuition costs cover the online meetings and access to the mentor from January through June.
-A $50 nonrefundable application fee should be included with the application.
+Tuition for this unique mentor experience is $2750 per student for the Spring 2024 cohort.
+Tuition costs cover the online meetings and access to the mentor for the length of the program.
+A $50 nonrefundable application fee should be included with the application to the particular mentorship cohort you are applying.
 This $50 nonrefundable application fee may be submitted online at the time of application submission.
 The application fee is nonrefundable regardless of a student’s placement or admittance in a mentorship program.
 Only the application fee is due when applying.
 You will receive a tuition statement via email if your student is admitted in a ranked mentorship experience.
 PTY does not collect full tuition until after a student has been admitted and placed with a mentor.

 How to Apply

-As part of the application process, you can rank order multiple mentorship opportunities (1st choice, 2nd choice, etc.).
-Ranking multiple opportunities in no way negatively impacts your chances of being placed in your first choice mentorship.
+As part of the application process, you can rank order multiple mentorship opportunities (1st choice, 2nd choice, 3rd choice, 4th choice.).
+Ranking multiple opportunities (maximum of four) in no way negatively impacts your chances of being placed in your first choice mentorship.
 At the same time, only ranking one mentorship does not increase your chances of being placed.
 If you are placed in a mentorship that you ranked lower in your application, you will remain on the waiting list for mentorships that you ranked higher.
 You can rank as many (or as few) mentorships as you have interest.

-Mentor Immersion accepts applications beginning October 15.
-Starting November 3, complete applications will be equally prioritized and reviewed for fit and placement.
-All applications received between October 15 and November 3 will be evaluated with the same level of priority and rigor.
+Mentor Immersion accepts applications beginning October 11.
+Starting November 2, all complete applications received will be equally prioritized and reviewed for fit and placement.
+Admission to the program is selective based on eligibility, with our most popular mentorships involving a competitive selection process.
+All applications received October 11 to November 1 will be evaluated with the same level of priority and rigor.
 Therefore, you can apply at any point during this time period.
-However, applying during this window does not guarantee placement in a mentorship even if you are eligible.
-Applications received by November 3 will receive notification of decisions by December 1.
+However, due to the competitive selection process, applying during this window does not guarantee placement in a mentorship even if you are eligible.

 Please note that you may show interest in more than one mentorship experience as part of your application.
 Showing interest by ranking more than one mentorship opportunity will not decrease your chances of being placed in your top-ranked mentorship.
 Ranking more than one mentorship experience may increase your overall chances for placement in the program if you are eligible after the rigorous review process.
 See the waiting list section below for more information about ranking, placements, and waiting lists.

-After November 3, applications received are examined with the same level of rigor as previously submitted applications, but applications are reviewed on a rolling basis based on the date in which they are received.
-Students also may apply for mentorships that are currently full after November 3.
-A student’s position on the waiting list for applications received after November 3 will be based on eligibility and the date/time the application was submitted.
+Applications received after November 1 are examined with the same level of rigor as previously submitted applications, but applications are reviewed on a rolling basis based on the date in which they are received.
+Students also may apply for mentorships that are currently full after November 1.
+A student’s position on the waiting list for applications received after November 1 will be based on eligibility and the date/time the application was submitted.

-Students will be notified of admissions decisions by December 1 if they applied on or before November 3.
-Students applying after November 3 will receive information about their admission status on a rolling basis after December 1.
+Students will be notified of admissions decisions by November 21 if they applied on or before November 1.
+Students applying after November 1 will receive information about their admission status on a rolling basis.